-The use of the IoT also applies for transport.
+The use of the IoT also has many important applications in the field of transport.
 Intelligent transport systems for both people and goods use IoT sensors.
-We are talking about trains, planes, ships and vehicles.
+This includes trains, planes, ships and vehicles.
 The aim is to increase engine performance, manage the supply chain and handle logistics and security.

 Car manufacturing and technology companies use the Internet of Things.
 How?
 Intelligent vehicles help drivers anticipate maintenance problems, accidents, find parking spaces, etc.

 As for the safety of IoT, it is based on the technology that protects both the connected equipment and the IoT itself.
-Things have a unique identifier that automatically passes data over the network; but if they are not protected, they run the risk of being targeted for vulnerabilities.
+The “Things” have an unique identifier that automatically passes data over the network; but if they are not protected, they run the risk of being targeted for vulnerabilities.

 For this reason, measures have been introduced to ensure the safety of networks and the devices connected to them.

-Although there is no single standard, the GSM Association, the Industrial Internet Consortium.
-IoT Security Foundation and other institutions released frameworks.
-In addition, the FBI warned about vulnerabilities and offered protection recommendations; Congress has also pointed out measures that manufacturers must respect, and the Senate passed the IoT Innovation and Growth Development Act.
+Although there is no single standard, the GSM Association, the Industrial Internet Consortium, IoT Security Foundation and other institutions released frameworks.
+In addition, in the US, the FBI warned about vulnerabilities and offered protection recommendations; Congress has also pointed out measures that manufacturers must respect, and the Senate passed the IoT Innovation and Growth Development Act.